f0nzie/rTorch.old/README.md

 2. Activate the new environment with `conda activate my-torch`

-3. Install PyTorch related packages with:
+3. Inside the new environment, install *PyTorch* and related packages
+    with:

 `conda install python=3.6 pytorch torchvision matplotlib pandas -c pytorch`

-> Note: If you you don’t specify a version `conda` will install the
+> Note: If you you don’t specify a version, `conda` will install the
-> latest `PyTorch`.
+> latest *PyTorch*.
 As of this writing (August-September 2020), the
-> latest PyTorch version is 1.6.
+> latest *PyTorch* version is 1.6.

 Alternatively, you could create and install a *conda* environment a specific PyTorch version with: